The Ultimate Guide to Exploring Hoi An, Vietnam — For First-Time Travellers

 Once you're on the water, don't forget to bring along some snacks and maybe a cold drink to enjoy while you drift lazily down the river.

-For The Shopaholics
+For Shopaholics

 1. Tailored Clothing

+Hoi An is famous for its tailoring shops that can whip up anything from suits to elegant dresses in a matter of days.
 You’ll be involved in every step—from selecting the fabric to choosing the cut and detailing—ensuring that the final product is uniquely yours.

 Where to Find It: Tailoring shops are abundant in the Ancient Town.
 Popular spots include Yali Tailor and BeBe Tailor.